Nandini99-git/Basics/README.md

-# Basics codes for freshers 😊 to learn and explore..
+# Basic codes for freshers 😊 to learn and explore..